-Acemetacin helps relieve pain and inflammation associated with rheumatoid arthritis (inflammation in joints of fingers, wrist, feet, ankles) and osteoarthritis (damage of joints’ surfaces).
+Acemetacin helps relieve pain and inflammation that affects the muscles, bones, and joints in cases such as rheumatoid arthritis (inflammation in joints of fingers, wrist, feet, ankles) and osteoarthritis (damage of joints' surfaces).

 This medicine may also be used to treat low back pain and pain and inflammation after surgery.

 Take Acemetacin exactly as directed by your doctor or according to the instructions on the label.
 Do not take more or less than instructed by your doctor.

 Take it together with food or immediately after a meal.
 Try to take it at the same time each day.

 You may stop taking this medicine when you have no more pain and inflammation.

 Take the missed dose as soon as you remember.
 If it is almost time for your next dose, skip the missed dose and return to your normal dosing schedule.

 DO NOT double a dose under any circumstances.

 Do not take Acemetacin if you ever had an allergic reaction (rashes, breathlessness, swollen eyes) to similar medicines such as ibuprofen, aspirin, or other NSAIDs (medicines for pain and inflammation).